 - Also, about 30 minutes before you get ready to whip your cream, place your mixing bowl and mixer attachments in the freezer to chill until you need them.
 Doing this makes the cream whip up much quicker than if the bowl was at room temperature.

-- For the chocolate drizzle on top of the pie, should you choose to make it, simply melt a 1/4 cup of Lily’s Dark Chocolate Chips with a tablespoon of heavy whipping cream and drizzle it over the pie.
+- For the chocolate drizzle on top of the pie I suggest making the chocolate sauce linked in the recipe, but you can also melt a 1/4 cup of Lily’s Dark Chocolate Chips with a tablespoon of heavy whipping cream and drizzle it over the pie.

 - If you don’t like peanuts you could do chopped almonds or pecans, or even leave the nuts off together.

 - Do not skip the extra chilling time for this pie or slicing will be difficult when you go to serve it.
 For those nice pretty slices, the pie needs to be chilled.
 Chilling also lets all the flavors mix together well!
 I like it best if left overnight!